 After the pharmacy receives a prescription from a health care provider, it will contact you to see if you want the medication filled immediately or at a later time.
-It is important that you respond each time you are contacted by the pharmacy, to let them know whether to ship, delay, or stop the new prescription.
+This will give you an opportunity to make sure that the pharmacy is delivering the correct drug (including strength, amount, and form) and, if needed, allow you to stop or delay the order before you are billed and

 Refills on mail-order prescriptions.

 For refills of your drugs, you have the option to sign up for the Automatic Refill Program.
 Under this program we will start to process your next refill automatically when our records show you should be close to running out of your drug.
 The pharmacy will contact you prior to shipping each refill to make sure you are in need of more medication, and you can cancel scheduled refills if you have enough of your medication or if your medication has changed.

-If you choose not to use our auto refill program, please contact your pharmacy 14 days before your current prescription will run out.
+If you choose not to use our auto-refill program but still want the mail-order pharmacy to send you your prescription, please contact your pharmacy 14 days before your current prescription will run out.
 This will ensure your order is shipped to you in time.